Emma-Zim/DatabaseManagement/README.md

 # Database Management Music Library Project
 This repository contains the following things:
--Database entity-relationship diagran
+1.Database entity-relationship diagran
--Database data dictionary
+2.Database data dictionary
--SQL coce to create the database
+3.SQL coce to create the database
--SQL code to populate the database
+4.SQL code to populate the database
--Application source code
+5.Application source code

 # Description of Database
 This database...